Skip to main content

 LogToBase(value1, value2)

-The LogToBase function accepts two numeric parameters to calculate a logarithm.
+Calculates a logarithm.
 The first parameter must be greater than zero and is the number whose log is to be found.
-The second number is the base and cannot be one.
-The result is the log of the first parameter to the second parameter as base.
+The second parameter is the base and cannot be one.
+Returns the log of the first parameter to the base of the second parameter.

 Examples